mlflow/mlflow/docs/source/pipelines.rst

 Model development workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The general model development workflow for MLflow Pipelines can be summarized through the following
+The general model development workflow for using MLflow Pipelines is as follows:
-4 steps:

 1. Clone a :ref:`Pipeline Template <pipeline-templates>` git repository corresponding to the ML
    problem that you wish to solve.
 Follow the template's README file for template-specific
    instructions.

-    - [Local] See example below for cloning the |MLflow Pipelines Regression Template| on a local
+    - [Local] Clone the |MLflow Pipelines Regression Template| into a local directory.
-      machine.

     .. code-block:: sh